matdombrock/Discover-Bot/README.md

 ### Contributing:
 This is a community project, so anyone is welcome to contribute.

-That being said, the main code base is soon to go through a major re-write.
+That being said, the code is soon to go through a major re-write.

 A great way to help out is by adding preset tutorial messages to the ```tutorials/``` directory.
 These messages should be formatted just as you would format a discord message and they should be named ```<subject>.txt``` (all lower case).